 Since we began trading in 1983 I have worked in all aspects of this trade from retail sales, stock control, preparing the necessary book work which is required.
 As a small independent retailer established in this industry for over 30 years I believe I can assist and encourage other smaller retailers to the board to make them aware of OATA and what they have to offer and I am committed to help the association in any way to help safeguard our members and the industry.

-Having spent the last year as a new blood member on the OATA board I bring forward the views and opinions of the smaller independent bricks and mortar retail stores to the board so to help secure the future of the aquatic industry.
-Over this period of time I have being working with OATA towards a goal to help with a particular interest of mine which is the inconsistency of local authorities issuing pet licenses throughout the United Kingdom.
+I bring forward the views and opinions of the smaller independent bricks and mortar retail stores to the board to help secure the future of the aquatic industry.
+I’ve also worked with OATA towards tackling the inconsistency of local authorities issuing pet licenses throughout the United Kingdom.

 My hobbies include gardening and after all these years I am still a keen aquarist with a special interest in aquatic gardening and custom built aquarium installations.